sergey041963/C4D_Autosave_toggle/README.md

 So this plugin is just a little button to quickly enable or disable the Autosave option in your Preferences by just one click.
 Also the plugin's icon shows the actual status of autosave option when Cinema 4D is loaded up.

+Installation:

+Download Autosave.zip
+Unzip them to your C4D plugins folder
+Enjoy
+Tip: Add the plugins to your favorite palette via "Customize Commands...
+(Shift+F12)" Take a look at the Autosave_example.png file